raullunadelvalle/INRF-IQA-VQA/README.md

 # INRF-IQA-VQA
-This repository contains the Matlab code to run the INRF-IQA and INRF-VQA algorithms in "Luna, R., Zabaleta, I., &amp; Bertalmío, M. (In press).
-State-of-the-art image and video quality assessment with a metric based on an intrinsically nonlinear neural summation model.
-Frontiers in Neuroscience."
+This repository contains the Matlab code to run the INRF-IQA and INRF-VQA algorithms in "Luna, R., Zabaleta, I., & Bertalmío, M. (2023).
+State-of-the-art image and video quality assessment with a metric based on an intrinsically non-linear neural summation model.
+Frontiers in Neuroscience, 17."

 Folder "IQA" contains an example script, "Example_IQA.m", to compute INFR-IQA given a distorted and a reference image